 The web development industry has changed rapidly over the last decade, with new trends emerging all the time.
-And so have relationship between web developers and their clients in order to achieve their goals – whether it’s designing a website from scratch or updating an existing one to make it to the top of Google’s search results page.
+And the relationship between web developers and their clients evolving everyday- whether it’s designing a website from scratch or updating an existing one to make it to the top of Google’s search results page.

 Before we get into that though, let’s back up a bit and take a look at what web development actually is.